World News | Trump Nominates Bondi as His Next Attorney General After Gaetz's Withdrawal | LatestLY

-Washington, Nov 22 (PTI) President-elect Donald Trump has selected Florida Attorney General Pam Bondi as his nominee for Attorney General of the US.
+Washington, Nov 22 (PTI) President-elect Donald Trump has selected Florida Attorney General Pam Bondi as his nominee for Attorney General, hours after his initial pick Matt Gaetz withdrew his name amid controversy over alleged sexual misconduct.

-The fresh nomination for the powerful position came hours after former Congressman Matt Gaetz announced on Thursday his decision to withdraw from the nomination process for the post.
+Former Congressman Gaetz on Thursday announced his decision to withdraw from the nomination process for the post.

-“I am proud to announce former Attorney General of the Great State of Florida, Pam Bondi, as our next Attorney General of the United States," Trump said in a statement.
+“I am proud to announce former Attorney General of the Great State of Florida, Pam Bondi, as our next Attorney General of the United States," Trump said in a statement on Thursday.

 “Then, as Florida's first female Attorney General, she worked to stop the trafficking of deadly drugs and reduce the tragedy of Fentanyl overdose deaths, which have destroyed many families across our country," he said.